punicasuite/solo-chain/README.md

 When you launch Solo chain, the screen will show some details about the server, and also list out a number of accounts.
 Each account is given private key.
 Having ether automatically in all accounts allows you to focus on developing your application.

-There are four pages available:
+There are six pages available:

 * The Accounts page shows the accounts generated and their balances.
 This is the default view.
 * The Blocks page shows each block on the blockchain, along with transactions.